karayabin/universe-snapshot/universe/Ling/TemporaryVirtualFileSystem/personal/mydoc/pages/conception-notes.md

 When the **commit** method is called, the list of all stored operations is accessible to the commit handler, which is the class/service responsible for committing the operations to the real environment of the application.

+The **commit list** contains some extra information: the absolute paths to the stored files:

+- id: string, the file identifier
+- type: string, the type of operation to execute on the real server (add, remove or update)
+- ?abs_path: string, the absolute path to the uploaded file
+- ?path: string|null, the relative path to the uploaded file.
+This must be provided with the **add** operation, but can be null with an **update** operation if the file didn't change (to save some cpu work)
+- ?meta: array, the meta attached to the file